nichoteloo/API-Lymphoblast-Counter/README.md

 API Devel for Lymphoblast Server (Image Classification)

-Use digit dataset instead.
-Testing model using MLP.
-Fast API in progress
+Use face detection instead.
+Testing model using Harcascade.
+Flask API in progress